naalt0/PHP-chat/README.md

 # Chat-webapp
 Chat with database

-This chat app is made with PHP, SQL, HTML, CSS, JS
+This chat app is made with PHP, SQL, HTML, CSS

 ***